SirDanielIII/Anti-Brainrot/README.md

 We slaved ourselves for 36h to help you to **LOCK THE F*CK IN** (with our beautifuly made Chrome extension).

+This was developed in conjunction to [Pomolock-in_Website](https://github.com/RakOnTrack/Pomolock-in_Website) in order to create one great Pomodoro experience that everybody can use and enjoy.

 ---

 ## How to Contribute